neondatabase/website/content/docs/guides/logical-replication-neon.md

 1. Determine the IP address or addresses of the subscriber.
 2. In your Neon project, add the IPs to your **IP Allow** list, which you can find in your project's settings.
 For instructions, see [Configure IP Allow](/docs/manage/projects#configure-ip-allow).

+## Publisher access

+When replicating data to Neon, you may need to allow connections from Neon on the publisher platform or service.

+Neon uses 3 to 6 IP addresses per region for outbound communication, corresponding to each availability zone in the region.
+See [NAT Gateway IP addresses](/docs/introduction/regions#nat-gateway-ip-addresses) for Neon's NAT gateway IP addresses.
+When configuring access, be sure to open access to all of the NAT gateway IP addresses for your Neon project's region.

 ## Decoder plugins